hashicorp/field-workshops-terraform/docs/slides/azure/terraform-cloud/index.md

 * Central state management
 * Private Module Registry
 * Sentinel policy enforcement
-* Single Sign-On (on-prem Terraform Enterprise only)
+* Single Sign-On

 ???
-**Terraform Enterprise also supports single sign-on using your own SAML provider.
+**Terraform Cloud for Business, as well as Terraform Enterprise, also supports single sign-on using your own SAML provider.
 This allows you to quickly map users into your organization's teams and workspaces so they can become productive right away.
-This feature is only available for private Terraform Enterprise installations.
 We won't be covering SAML or single sign-on in today's workshop.**

 ---
 name: why-tfc-8